-With another Emmy nomination in the bag, it seems like the Golden Globe winner has hit her stride career wise.
-But as with many other career-focused women, there is always someone questioning them as to why they haven't already done the things people who are still living in the 1960s thinks should be at the top of the list for women: get married and have kids.
+With another Emmy nomination in the bag, it seems like the Golden Globe winner has hit her stride career-wise.
+But as with many other career-focused women, there is always someone questioning them as to why they haven't already done the things people who are still living in the 1960s think should be at the top of the list for women: get married and have kids.

 The actress recently spoke with ELLE Canada about why she has yet to "settle down," how a wedding is not every little girl's dream, and why she thinks self-care is more than a day at the spa.

 She may be outspoken, but on whether or not she plans to get married one day and have kids, well, that's just none of your business.
 When asked about her personal life, the Black-ish star had a few things to say:

 "In an interview the other day, someone said, 'I love how outspoken you are about deciding not to have children and choosing your career instead.'
 I said: 'Hold on.
 One: Yes, I am outspoken.
 Two: I have not 'chosen' whether I am having kids or not, because it's none of your business.
 Three: If I do choose whether or not to have a child or whether or not to have a husband, it has nothing to do with my career.
 And four: The reason that I'm outspoken is because....[Of questions like this!]"